tamilts124/DB-Notifier/README.md

          Times int not null default 1,
          primary key(Id) )

-3) It Lision Every 5 minites to Checks Any Notifications are Avaible
+3) It Lision Every 5 minites to Checks Any Notifications are Available